nameisntimportant/transport_catalog/README.md

 ]
 ```
 An array of an arbitrary number of stat requests.
 Each stat request contains keys:
  - *"id"* - a nonnegative integer, a unique request number, which is also contained in the response to the request under the key *"request_id"*.
-It is used for matching stat_requests and stat_requests repsnoses by the program user
+It is used for matching stat_requests and stat_requests responses by the program user
  - *"type"* - string, type of stat request
 ##### Types of stat requests
 #### Stop